cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Domain separation requirements {#domain-separation}

-When invoking hash\_to\_curve from a higher-level protocol, implementors MUST use domain separation ({{term-domain-separation}}) to avoid interfering with other protocols that also use the hash\_to\_curve functionality.
+When invoking hash\_to\_curve or encode\_to\_curve from a higher-level protocol, implementors MUST always use domain separation ({{term-domain-separation}}) to avoid interfering with other protocols that also use the same functionality.
-Protocols that use encode\_to\_curve SHOULD use domain separation if possible, though it is not required in this case.

-Protocols that instantiate multiple, independent random oracles based on hash\_to\_curve MUST enforce domain separation between those oracles.
+Protocols that instantiate multiple, independent hash functions based on either hash\_to\_curve or encode\_to\_curve MUST enforce domain separation between those hash functions.
-This requirement applies both in the case of multiple oracles to the same curve and in the case of multiple oracles to different curves.
+This requirement applies both in the case of multiple hashes to the same curve and in the case of multiple hashes to different curves.
-This is because the hash\_to\_base primitive ({{hashtobase}}) requires domain separation to guarantee independent outputs.
+(This is because the hash\_to\_base primitive ({{hashtobase}}) requires domain separation to guarantee independent outputs.)

 Care is required when choosing a domain separation tag.
-Implementors SHOULD observe the following guidelines:
+Implementors MUST observe the following guidelines:

-1. Tags should be prepended to the value being hashed, as in the example in {{term-domain-separation}}.
+1. Tags must be supplied as the DST parameter to hash\_to\_base, as described in {{hashtobase}}.

-2. Tags should have fixed length, or should be encoded in a way that makes the length of a given tag unambiguous.
-   If a variable-length tag is used, it should be prefixed with a fixed-length field that encodes the length of the tag.

-3. Tags should begin with a fixed protocol identification string.
+2. Tags should begin with a fixed protocol identification string.
-   Ideally, this identification string should be unique to the protocol.
+   This identification string should be unique to the protocol.

-4. Tags should include a protocol version number.
+3. Tags should include a protocol version number.

-5. For protocols that support multiple ciphersuites, tags should include a ciphersuite identifier.
+4. For protocols that support multiple ciphersuites, tags must include a ciphersuite identifier.

 As an example, consider a fictional key exchange protocol named Quux.
 A reasonable choice of tag is "QUUX-V\<xx\>-CS\<yy\>", where \<xx\> and \<yy\>
 are two-digit numbers indicating the version and ciphersuite, respectively.
-Alternatively, if a variable-length ciphersuite string must be used, a reasonable choice of tag is "QUUX-V\<xx\>-L\<zz\>-\<csid\>", where \<csid\> is the ciphersuite string, and \<xx\> and \<zz\> are two-digit numbers indicating the version and the length of the ciphersuite string, respectively.

 As another example, consider a fictional protocol named Baz that requires two independent random oracles, where one oracle outputs points on the curve E1